Inside King Charles's Coronation: When is it and what happens?

 The King ascended the throne after the death of his mother, Queen Elizabeth II, in September last year, making him the oldest new monarch in British history.

-Since then, plans for the much-anticipated Coronation weekend, code-named Operation Golden Orb, have been released.
+Since then, plans for the much-anticipated Coronation weekend, code-named Operation Golden Orb, have been revealed.

+Here, The Telegraph details everything you need to know about the historic event.

 When is the King's Coronation?